subject-f/guyamoe/docker/README.md

 ```
 in this directory and you're done.

-## `settings.py`

-Since we're bind mounting the settings within a bind mount, things get a bit wonky with the settings.
-If you modify the actual settings file, it'll shadow the bind mount and you'll have to restart your containers to revert it.

-So uh, don't change the base settings.py until you're happy with what you need to do.
-Make your changes in `docker/settings.py` in the meantime.

 ## nginx

 If you want to run with Nginx (which you really shouldn't unless you change a bunch of the configurations), use: